GenesisFR/HowToBecomeGoodAtShooters/README.md

 - proficiency XP is gained from killing enemies (either yourself or thanks to teammates) and scales based on veterancy
 - holstered weapons gain a passive amount equal to half of the full proficiency XP
 - wearing several of the same item type (ex: 4 gear set items) multiplies how fast you get proficient with it
+- experience gained towards proficiency levels is the same regardless of the difficulty
+- skill kills give your current weapon the full amount of proficiency XP (including specialization weapons)
 - donating a weapon, a named/exotic item or an improvised armor piece counts for half of a proficiency level
 - donating a high-end or a gear set armor piece counts for 10% of a proficiency level
-- donating materials also increases your proficiency level for 10% of a proficiency level per donation, therefore allowing you to not let some of them go to waste (it's the only way for most players to level up items they don't have such as named items or exotics)
+- donating materials also increases your proficiency level for 10% of a proficiency level per donation, therefore allowing you not to let some of them go to waste (it's the only way for most players to level up items they don't have such as named items or exotics)
-- experience gained towards proficiency levels is the same regardless of the difficulty
-- skill kills give your current weapon the full amount of proficiency XP (including specialization weapons)
-- crafting an armor or a weapon then donating it is about 80% cheaper than directly donating materials
+- crafting an armor or a weapon then donating it is an easy way to quickly get proficiency levels (besides, it's about 80% cheaper than directly donating materials)
+- buying items from vendors every week and donating them is another way to get proficiency levels (if you have the resources)
-- buying mods, deconstructing them for printer filaments then donating them is the least costly in terms of SHD points
+- using SHD points to get credits, buying mods, deconstructing them for printer filaments then donating them is the least costly in terms of SHD points (and is 33% less costly than using SHD points to get printer filaments) but is more time consuming
+- running a new character and dumping SHD points into printer filaments after beating Keener is the most effective in terms of time spent versus proficiency levels gained (more efficient the higher your SHD level is)
+- when in a group, when you're on your way to an activity, equip your least used non-proficient weapon while your teammates are killing mobs to fully earn proficiency XP for it
 - Countdown is the best place for it

 ### Group composition (basics)